Text and Academic Authors Association

 What about getting expert advice?

-What about asking a child with challenging behavior to leave?
+Can you ask a child with challenging behavior to leave?

 What do you think?